-Universal Credit is the new welfare benefit that replaces working-age income-related benefits.
-These are:
+Universal Credit is the new welfare benefit for working age people.

 - Income Support

 - Child Tax credit

 If you need to apply for any of the six benefits listed above, you’ll need apply for Universal Credit by visiting the GOV.UK website.

 - you're living in temporary or sheltered or supported accommodation

 If you're in one of the above categories, you'll be able to apply for Housing Benefit from Kensington and Chelsea in the usual way.

 If you're already on one of the benefits listed above, you will not need to do anything for now.
 Your benefit will continue until either:

 - a change takes place which means your benefit is cancelled.
 You'll then need to apply for Universal Credit if you need help again in the future